Organizational ecology: Inertia and change

 This factor holds that organizations that are reliable and accountable are those that can survive (favored by selection).
 A negative by-product, however, of the need for reliability and accountability is a high degree of inertia and a resistance to change.
 A key prediction of organizational ecology is that the process of change itself is so disruptive that it will result in an elevated rate of mortality.

 Theories about inertia and change are fundamental to the research program of organizational ecology, which seeks a better understanding of the broader changes in the organizational landscape.
 Both internal and external resistance to change can result in organizational inertia, providing some resistance to organizational adaptation.
 Given the limits on firm-level adaptation, most of these broader changes thus come from the entry and selective replacement of organizations.
 Hence organizational ecology has spent considerable effort on understanding the founding and mortality rates of organizations.

 Hannan and Freeman define organizational inertia in terms of internal and external restraints.
 Internal restraints include investment and sunk costs; availability of information for decision makers; political restraints such as organizational culture; and organization history.
 External restraints include legal and fiscal barriers to market entry and exit; availability of information about the environment; external legitimacy; and collective rationality and strategy (See also Bounded rationality).

+A popular anecdote about organizational inertia recounts a gun crew acting as though they were "holding the horses" although horses were long obsolete.